3kh0/ext-remover/README.md

 2. Enable advanced settings, and click the gear ⚙️ button

 > [!CAUTION]
-> DO NOT MODIFY ANYTHING ELSE ON THIS PAGE, UNLESS YOU KNOW WHAT YOU ARE DOING (you probably don't), AS YOU COULD BREAK SOMETHING.
+> DO NOT MODIFY ANYTHING ELSE ON THIS PAGE UNLESS YOU KNOW WHAT YOU ARE DOING (you probably don't), AS YOU COULD BREAK SOMETHING.

 > [!TIP]
 > If you mess up, go to the home of settings and at the bottom click reset to default settings